patabongo/kirby/README.md

 # Procedure

     x <- kirby.scrape()
 Scrapes the bibliography web pages and stores in x.
+You'll probably see a couple of error messages, but it's okay to ignore these.

     y <- kirby.breakdown(x)
 Breaks down the data by time period.